samueleblanc/Hidden-Activations-are-not-Enough/README.md

 ## Running experiments

-For a fixed index `idx` between 0 and 16 you train the corresponding default experiment specified in `constants/constants.py`.
+For a fixed index `idx` between 0 and 16 you train the corresponding default experiment with a MLP specified in `constants/constants.py`.
+To train a CNN, use an index `idx` between 17 and 19.
 By specifying their architecture and training hyperparameters, you can manually add more default experiments to the DEFAULT_EXPERIMENTS dictionary in `constants/constants.py`.

 Only the training is done on GPU.
 Every other script runs on CPUs in parallel according to the variable `--nb_workers`.